shivankacker/Sprint/README.md

 ```
 This creates a dev component that hot reloads with changes.
 For production, remove the "_dev".

-Now, the file `test.spml` will be printed to the initialized element in `index.html`
+Now, the file `test.spr` will be printed to the initialized element in `index.html`

 ## Syntax